 Return to the trailhead and continue to your day's destination, the award-winning Keltic Lodge Resort & Spa, located on a peninsula jutting into the Atlantic, with a backdrop view of Cape Smokey.
-You'll find several options just a short drive away, or you can savor the exquisite maritime menu at the hotel while enjoying stunning ocean views.
+Enjoy dinner tonight onsite at The Purple Thistle Dining Room, an upscale venue featuring a maritime-inspired menu and stunning ocean views.